mpigsley/nebraska-mushrooms/src/cms/content/species/lanmaoa-pseudosensibilis-172530363.md

 - All surfaces bruising a light faded blue, later to brown.
 - Pileipellis subtomentose, ranging from dull brick red in young specimens to a lighter shade when mature.
 Many specimens with a yellowish margin, enrolled on younger caps.
-- Interior flesh turning blue from upper half of stipe to the cap while lover half turning red where insects damaged flesh.
+- Interior flesh turning blue from upper half of stipe to the cap while the other half turning red where insects damaged flesh.
 - Smell: not distinctive
 - Taste: not distinctive
 - KOH: mustard yellow at apex of stipe and darer orange near the base.
 Orange on pileipellis with darkened brown margin around area of contact.